 \textbf{M}asked \textbf{I}mage \textbf{M}odeling (MIM)~\cite{mae,maskfeat, baevski2022data2vec, zhou2021ibot} has recently become an active research topic in the field of visual representation learning and establishes strong performance for vision recognition tasks, \eg, image classification, object detection, and semantic segmentation, which also surpasses traditional supervised learning~\cite{deit} mechanism.
 To be specific, MIM randomly masks a portion of the input and then reconstructs the masked portion according to the transformed target, formulated as

-where ``$\odot$'' means element-wise product; $M$ is the \emph{patch mask}; ``$x\odot M$'' represents ``unmasked patches'' and vice versa; $f_\theta(\cdot)$ is the learnable network to be pre-trained; $\mathcal{T}$ is the transformation function generating the reconstructed target; $\mathcal{M}(\cdot,\cdot)$ is the similarity measurement, \eg, $l2$-distance~\cite{mae}.
+where ``$\odot$'' means element-wise product; $M$ is the \emph{patch mask}; ``$x\odot M$'' represents ``unmasked patches'' and vice versa; $f_\theta(\cdot)$ is the learnable network to be pre-trained; $\mathcal{T}$ is the transformation function generating the reconstructed target. $\mathcal{T}$ can either be a parameterized network or a traditional image feature transformation method; $\mathcal{M}(\cdot,\cdot)$ is the similarity measurement, \eg, $l2$-distance~\cite{mae}.
 A masked image passed through the network $f_\theta(x \odot M)$ to reconstruct the visual representation of the intact image with transformation $\mathcal{T}(x \odot (1-M))$.

 A crucial problem of MIM is how to choose the reconstructed target, \ie, $\mathcal{T}(\cdot)$ in \cref{eq:mim}.
-In this work, we paraphrase a term \textbf{M}asked \textbf{K}nowledge \textbf{D}istillation (MKD) to focus our discussion on a special case of MIM where target is generated by a parameterized network (teacher network), \ie, $\mathcal{T}(\cdot)=h_\phi(\cdot)$.
 Previous methods use disparate teacher networks to generate the reconstruction target.
 BEiT~\cite{beit} employs a pre-trained DALL-E~\cite{dall-e} as the teacher network.
-MaskFeat~\cite{maskfeat} uses HOG~\cite{hog} and DINO~\cite{dino} features; MVP~\cite{wei2022mvp} employs a multi-modality model, CLIP~\cite{clip}, which is pre-trained by rich image-text pairs.
+In MaskFeat~\cite{maskfeat}, authors use HOG~\cite{hog}, MoCo~\cite{moco} and DINO~\cite{dino} features to perform MIM; MVP~\cite{wei2022mvp} employs a multi-modality model, CLIP~\cite{clip}, which is pre-trained by rich image-text pairs.
 MAE~\cite{mae} uses image pixels as the target, which functions likewise to a randomly initialized teacher network, as demonstrated in~\cref{ap:pixel}. iBOT~\cite{zhou2021ibot} and data2vec~\cite{baevski2022data2vec} use the exponential moving average (EMA) strategy to update teacher's parameters $\phi$.
 Though different methods differ in their architectural designs and optimization, the choice of the teacher network lies crucial for each method and calls for a systematic study.
+In this work, we paraphrase a term \textbf{M}asked \textbf{K}nowledge \textbf{D}istillation (MKD) to focus our discussion on a special case of MIM where the target is generated by a parameterized network (teacher network), \ie, $\mathcal{T}(\cdot)=h_\phi(\cdot)$.
+In this setting, $\mathbf{T}$ is the teacher network, and $f$ is the student network.